Tips to Get the Best Recruits for Your Small Business

 7. Create an employee incentive program.

 Employee incentive programs not only reward good employee performance, but give prospective employees something to look forward to if they come work for you.
 Whether it’s an annual company-paid retreat or a program where employees collect points that they can trade in for cash, employee incentive programs can increase your chances of attracting the people you want to hire.

 There’s no better way to give employees a stake in a company’s success.
 For businesses that look like they’re going somewhere, profit sharing programs can be a powerful inducement to people to come work for you instead of for someone else.
 While it may not for every business, you may still be able to find ways to help your employees take part in the business’s profit – and feel like a valuable part of the team.
 After all, your employees are part of your business’s success, so why not share it with them?
 Something you’ll want to consider before you try to establish a program is who will set it up, you or someone else?
 Once you know that, you should draft a plan, set up a trust, establish a record-keeping system and make sure you have a written plan you can offer employees.
 The National Federation of Independent Business has an outline of setting up profit sharing for small businesses which may be in the form of regular bonuses.
 Be sure to check with a lawyer or expert to see if there’s a way to start.

 9. Sweeten the pot.

-When competition for employees is fierce, a plain old signing bonus may be what’s needed to attract the high quality employee you want and get that person to work for you rather than for some other company.
-If you choose to do this, there are two things to keep in mind.
-The signing bonus has to be large enough to matter, and the signing bonus has to be contingent upon X amount of time of employment.
-(Otherwise, you’ll be running a revolving door as people sign up, take the money and run.)
+When competition for employees is fierce, a plain old signing bonus may be what’s needed to recruit the high quality employee you want and keep them from joining the competition.
+If you choose to do this, keep in mind two important things in mind.
+The signing bonus has to be large enough to matter and the signing bonus has to be contingent upon a certain length of employment.
+Otherwise, you’ll be running a revolving door as people sign up, take the money and run.